OSGeo/OSGeoLive-doc/en/overview/eoxserver_overview.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 EOxServer is a server for presenting big Earth Observation (EO) data
 archives and metadata via Open Standards.

-Earth Observation data includes
+Earth Observation data currently supported is 2D raster data generally
+acquired using sensors on satellites or aircrafts and including information
-information about the time of acquisition and the footprint on planet Earth
+about the time of acquisition and the footprint on planet Earth.
+It is
-and is typically used to monitor Earth's natural and built environment.
+typically used to monitor Earth's natural and built environment.

 EOxServer builds upon an Open Source stack of software which includes
 Python, :doc:`MapServer <mapserver_overview>`, Django/GeoDjango, :doc:`GDAL